 “”Jobs fill your pockets, but adventure fills your soul.” – Jaime Lyn

 What follows are my thoughts, preparations, trials, tribulations, plans, doubts, training and finally MY RACE itself.
-In fact everything “Clipper” from May 2018 until I finish the final leg in my own words with (hopefully!) pictures and videos.
-So hit the “follow” button and join me on what I already believe will be the most challenging adventure I have yet undertaken.
+In fact everything “Clipper” from May 2018 in my own words with pictures and videos.

-Oh yes…..before I forget…..
-I’m funding the adventure and all associated costs myself but I am planning to raise money for two charities close to my heart – The National Autistic Society and Diabetes UK and along with my crewmates and every other yacht, I will also be raising money for the Race Official Charity – UNICEF UK. .
-I have JustGiving pages set up for The National Autistic Society and Diabetes UK at
+I funded the adventure and all associated costs myself but throughout I raised money for two charities close to my heart – The National Autistic Society and Diabetes UK and along with my crewmates and every other yacht in the Clipper Race, I raised money for the Race Official Charity – UNICEF UK. .
+I continue to raise money, largely through speaking engagements and continue to have JustGiving pages set up for The National Autistic Society and Diabetes UK at

 https://www.justgiving.com/teams/keithsclipperadventure